Skip to content

 Multimodal AI is becoming the new standard for digital products

 That era is ending.
 Multimodal AI is not a future concept anymore — it is rapidly becoming the baseline expectation for modern digital products.
+Users who can hand an AI a screenshot, a PDF, or a photo will not go back to describing those things in words.

 The new baseline

-This matters because it shifts what users will come to expect from any product that claims to be AI-powered.
-A text-only interface starts to feel like a limitation rather than a feature.
+A text-only interface is starting to feel like a limitation rather than a feature.

 Beyond the text box